• Skip to primary navigation

 easy-seven-in-one-coffee-cake

-The number seven represents wholeness, perfection, totality, completion.
+The number seven represents wholeness, perfection, totality, and completion.
 Here too, I use the number seven not as an actual number but to show that there are many easy coffee cakes in this one recipe.
 How many?
 Well, however many your fantasy allows you to do.

 One day in my desperate search for something easy enough to make for a cake I came across this Easy Cinnamon Coffee Cake, and I have made it ever since, in many different ways.

 And now I’m sharing my secret with the world.
-This is about the only recipe I make for a cake and I call it the easy seven in one coffee cake.
+This is about the only recipe I make for a cake and I call it the easy seven-in-one coffee cake.

 Cinnamon Coffee Cake

-1 cup all purpose or whole wheat flour
+1 cup all-purpose or whole wheat flour

 3 tsp. baking powder